 Our 2020 Summer Series “Future Perfect” conversations brought together leaders who have been shaping current and future generations of great businesses.
 Together, we seek to further understand how today’s health and economic crises are accelerating behaviors and white spaces for new necessities, innovations, and investments.

 Communication is central to the human experience.
-It is that upon which our relationships, cultures, understandings, and knowledge is built.
+Our relationships, cultures, and knowledge are all built on it.
 And yet, innovation in voice communications lags behind that of image and video in our obsession to create, share, and connect.

-This conversation on The Future of Communication is moderated by M13 Partner (and former SVP Corporate Communications at Virgin Group) Christine Choi, featuring innovation pioneers in the communications industry:
+This conversation on The Future of Communications is moderated by M13 Partner (and former SVP Corporate Communications at Virgin Group) Christine Choi, featuring innovation pioneers in the communications industry:

-Jarl Mohn, President Emeritus at NPR and NPR Foundation board member.
-Mohn began his career as a radio DJ, progressing to become an investor and advisor to a plethora of media companies, as well as the creator and former president and CEO of E!
+- Jarl Mohn, President Emeritus at NPR and NPR Foundation board memberr. began his career as a radio DJ.
+He went on to become an investor and advisor to a plethora of media companies, as well as the creator. former president. and CEO of E!
 Entertainment Television.

-Jessi Hempel, Senior Editor at Large at LinkedIn and host of the “Hello, Monday” podcast, explores the changing nature of work, and how that work is changing us.
-Hempel’s past reportage on the business of tech, for publications including WIRED, Fortune, and BusinessWeek, has helped to shape our understanding of the forces at play on the internet, social media, and mobile platforms.
+- Jessi Hempel, Senior Editor at Large at LinkedIn and host of the “Hello Monday” podcast, explores the changing nature of work and how that work is changing us.
+Hempel, who previously reported on the business of tech for WIRED, Fortune, and BusinessWeek, has helped to shape our understanding of the forces at play on the internet, social media, and mobile platforms.

-Brian Norgard, former Chief Product Officer at Tinder, the world’s top-grossing mobile app.
-Norgard is also an investor and entrepreneur, having built one of the fastest-growing Facebook apps ever (Chill), as well as other companies, including the ad network, Ad.ly.
-At age 25, he became News Corp’s youngest GM, heading up MySpace News, after his company Newsroo was acquired.
+- Brian Norgard is the former Chief Product Officer at Tinder, the world’s top-grossing mobile app.
+Norgard is also an investor and entrepreneur, having built one of the fastest-growing Facebook apps ever (Chill), as well as other companies including the ad network, Ad.ly.
+At age 25, he became News Corp’s youngest GM, heading up MySpace News after his company Newsroo was acquired.

-- The power of voice lies in more than the human element, but the multimodal aspects of it.
-Whether you’re mountain biking or taking a walk, you can still be listening, and there are very few formats that allow such flexibility of interaction.
+The power of voice lies in more than the human element, but the multimodal aspects of it.
+Whether you’re mountain biking or taking a walk, you can still be listening.
+There are very few formats that allow such flexibility of interaction.

-- Orson Welles’s favorite medium was radio, for the reason that it required the audience/participant/listener to be engaged.
+Orson Welles’s favorite medium was radio because it required the audience/participant/listener to be engaged.
 This still applies today.

-- In the way that the labor-intensive blogs of the past morphed into today’s easy-post social media, podcasting will follow a similar trajectory.
+In the way that the labor-intensive blogs of the past morphed into today’s easy-to-post social media, podcasting will follow a similar trajectory.
 Five years from now, it will be a simple and intuitive consumer experience.

 Social distancing can be emotionally distancing.
 What ripple effect is COVID-19 causing in voice communications?

-- At the beginning of the pandemic, Zoom and similar video apps filled our immediate need to see the faces of those we know.
-But, as time passed, we turned off our cameras and returned to and relied on voice.
-During the pandemic, the length of an average phone call increased by 33 percent.
+At the beginning of the pandemic, Zoom and similar video apps filled our immediate need to see the faces of those we know.
+But as time passed, we turned off our cameras and returned to and relied on voice.
+During the pandemic, the length of an average phone call increased by 33%.
 Verizon CEO told CNBC that in March 2020, they saw 800 million calls per day, which is double the amount of calls that normally occur on their busiest day of the year (Mother's Day).

-- COVID-19 is speeding up innovations in voice communications and seeing the founding of the companies that will be household names in years to come.
+COVID-19 is speeding up innovations in voice communications and seeing the founding of the companies that will be household names in the years to come.

 How can companies and sharing platforms proactively build trust around data privacy while also fostering engagement?

-- It has never been more hard to launch a community and, yet, there’s never been a better time as customers are safer than they once were.
+It has never been more difficult to launch a community and yet, there’s never been a better time as customers are safer than they once were.
 The focus is now on getting ahead of any issues by proactively building software with trust and safety top of mind.